 An API, or application program interface, is a set of routines used as the building blocks for software applications.
 There are two methods of programming expansion I/O targets: CompactRIO Scan Mode or the LabVIEW FPGA Host Interface API.

-You can use CompactRIO Scan Mode (also called the RIO Scan Interface or RSI) on the EtherCAT and Ethernet chassis as well as WSN.
+You can use CompactRIO Scan Mode (also called the RIO Scan Interface or RSI) on the EtherCAT and Ethernet chassis.
 CompactRIO Scan Mode automatically detects your I/O modules and adds them to a LabVIEW project.
 You can then drag and drop the I/O variables onto your LabVIEW Real-Time and host VI block diagrams and instantly read and write scaled, calibrated I/O data without any FPGA programming or compiling.